After Amaya’s off to school, we’re at the table having a second round of coffee and tea.

 With all the distractions, DVDs, internet, talking about the schools and the temple and Amaya making up songs, we are there in what seems like an instant.
 We pull in the hotel lot, our driver has room keys, no check in.
 I get the driver’s cell, tell him to assume we’d need the bus available on a moment’s notice.

 The rooms are nice enough, standard upscale business décor.
-We have an SUV to get around Blacksburg , we take a ride and familiarize ourselves with the town.
+We have an SUV to get around Blacksburg, take a ride and familiarize ourselves with the town.
 Then we drive past Anderson Prep.
 It’s surrounded by an eight foot brick wall, and the gate is a brick archway, with a thick metal gate and a guardhouse.
 Schools these days have the architectural appeal of state prisons.
 Janah drops me off at the left front corner, Nikko the right.
 We walk the perimeter and meet in the middle, I backtrack with Nikko to the street and we climb in the car.

 “The exits are truck sized with the same heavy metal gates as the front entrance.
 They aren’t used much, grass has grown up at the bottom, no recent tire marks.
 It’s a gravel road to the side gates.
 The place is pretty well lit, particularly near the buildings, not so much in the rear.
 There are spots that light up corners and exits.”

 Janah, “More for fire trucks, or some other emergency.
-When you looked in, I could see there were no major building near the right side exit.
+When you looked in, I could see there were no major structures near the right side exit.
 The left has a building nearby.
 The plans show a warehouse for extra furniture, athletic gear, miscellaneous stuff.”

 Nikko, “One more thing.
 I climbed a tree a dozen yards from the wall, there are no trees near the walls, inside or outside.
 The top of the wall is razor wired, all the way round.”